gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/vline.md

 A vertical line emits no events.

 ## Methods
-A vertical line has no aditional methods.
+A vertical line has no additional methods.

 ## Key association
 A vertical line does not receive any input and as such it has no key associated with it.